dan-nagle/h2m/README.txt

 By default, only the contents of a single header file are written into a single Fortran module.
 Files included by this header are ignored.
 There are two ways to change this.
 The first way is to request a recursive run with the option -recursive or -r.
-During recursion, Each file is translated into exactly one fortran module.
+During recursion, each file is translated into exactly one Fortran module.
 These modules will be linked together by USE statements, probably far more USE statements than are actually necessary.
 The tool will attempt to link them in the order which corresponds to the dependencies among the C header files.
 By default, system headers will be translated into modules as well.
 This can be disabled with the option -no-system-headers or -n.
-The second way is to request that all local headers included by the specified file, meaning all includes excluding system headers, be translated and written to a single module.
-This option is -together or -t.
+Another way to change this behavior is with the -together or -t option, which will send all local header files into a single module as the preprocessor does, meaning all includes excluding system headers, are translated and written to a single module.
 There is no option to include system headers when translating in this way.

 Errors: In the case of some errors, the program will terminate and the output file will be deleted.
 Most, however, are expected to be minor and processing will continue.
 For example, many errors raised by Clang as it processes header files are completely irrelevant to h2m.
 To make sure that the output file is kept despite any errors, use the -keep-going or -k option.
+This may potentially produce incomplete or unusable modules depending on how serious the error was.

 Mistakes on the user's part may result in unusual errors.
 Only provide one source file to h2m at a time or the underlying Clang infrastructure will raise errors relating to the number of compiler jobs expected.

+Some options are incompatible and will either be ignored or protested with an error message.

-Module Names: The base file name is prepended with "module_" to create a name for the fortran module generated from each file.
+Module Names: The base file name is prepended with "module_" to create a name for the Fortran module generated from each file.
 If identically named header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.
-A module name is not checked for other illegal characters, which may well be present depending on the user's namning scheme.
-The user will need to rename the module by hand.
+A module name is not checked for other illegal characters, which may well be present depending on the user's naming scheme.
+The user will need to rename the module by hand if this is the case.

 Macros: Because fortran has no equivalent to the C macro, macros are traslated approximately.
 However, because types often cannot be determined for macros, a translation attempt may fail.
 In this case, the line will be commented out and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.
 Macros will be translated into functions, subroutines, or parameters as most appropriate.
+Macros containing letter modifiers for numbers (u,U,L,l,f,F etc) will also be commented out because the desired type is unclear.

 Enumerated Types: An enumerated type of arbitrary length can be translated.
 Because Fortran enums do not have their own scope as C enums do, the enumerator's name will